Mahmoudthoughts/Smart-Advisor/README.md

 The backend and ingest containers expose the `ALPHAVANTAGE_API_KEY` environment variable so market data integrations can authenticate against Alpha Vantage out of the box.

-> **Note:** After updating frontend assets or `frontend/nginx.conf`, rebuild the frontend image so the single-page app fallback (deep-link support) picks up the changes:
+> **Note:** After updating frontend assets or `frontend/nginx.conf`, rebuild the frontend image so the single-page app fallback (deep-link support) picks up the changes.
+Do the same for `tradvfrontend/nginx.conf` when updating the TradV frontend image.
 > ```bash
 > docker compose build frontend
 > docker compose up -d frontend